MarioMasta64/EverythingPortable/README.md

 Updates: Added Cemu

-Notes: DLL's Included With OBS & Cemu Are 64-Bit (This Will Be Changed In A Future Update)
+Notes: DLL's Included With OBS & Cemu Are 64-Bit (OS Checker Will Be Added In A Future Update)